 Admissions in Economics

 As part of the admission procedure you will have to sit the Thinking Skills Assessment (TSA).
-The TSA consists of three separate parts, a critical thinking section, a problem solving section and an essay.
-More information about the test and some past papers can be found here.
+The TSA consists of three separate parts, a critical thinking section, a problem-solving section and an essay.

 Based on the TSA and the UCAS form we invite around three students per place for interviews.
 The interviews are held in early December.
 Each candidate is given two interviews.
 Usually one of the interviews is devoted to economics while the other is focused on the other subject(s) of the joint degree.

 Neither the TSA nor the interview require specific preparation.
 There is no essential reading that you need to do in advance, but it is a good idea to read some books or articles that are related to economics.
 It is not as important what you read as how you read it.
-Whatever you choose, read it critically and ask yourself what are the strengths and weaknesses of the argument presented.
-You will find some recommended reading in Economics here, but choose anything else if that sounds more interesting.
+Whatever you choose, read it critically and ask yourself what the strengths and weaknesses of the argument presented are.
+Here are some suggestions: